Responsibilities of the Information Security Officer

 • Athletic Training Staff, to the extent they conduct any standard HIPAA transaction electronically, directly or through a vendor

-• Center for Planning and Information Technology, to the extent any personnel use and disclose individually identifiable health information in providing administrative and support services to the Student Health Center, the Counseling Center, and/or the Athletic Training staff, and would constitute a business associate if the department was a separate legal entity
+• Technology Services, to the extent any personnel use and disclose individually identifiable health information in providing administrative and support services to the Student Health Center, the Counseling Center, and/or the Athletic Training staff, and would constitute a business associate if the department was a separate legal entity

 • Office of General Counsel, to the extent any personnel use and disclose individually identifiable health information in providing administrative and support services to the Student Health Center, the Counseling Center, and/or the Athletic Training staff, and would constitute a business associate if the department was a separate legal entity